hhnnhh/berlin_datascience_lab/README.md

 Of the provided data, only a small proportion is actually used for the decision of the emission result (Pass/Fail).

+The variables that explain the results are the following:
+* emissions: 'E_HIGH_CO_RESULT', 'E_HIGH_HC_RESULT', 'E_IDLE_CO_RESULT', 'E_IDLE_HC_RESULT', 'E_RESULT_STRING'
+* OBD: 'OBD_RESULT'
+* visual inspection: 'V_SMOKE1', 'V_SMOKE2', 'V_GASCAP', 'V_CAT', 'V_RESULT',

+Repair features and OBD variables hardly contain data (mostly around 99% missing values).
+Only the OBD_results variable contains data (15% missing data) and seems important for the test result.

 In addition to PASS and FAIL, the data set also contains information about ABORTED tests and also rare occurrences of the values "O" and "I" with unknown meaning.
+Information about aborted tests and other results were discarded in the current and future models.

 ![Emission results](/figures/results_piechart.png)

+All variables were thoroughly explored before using.

+Problems we determine from the EDA and point out to the client are:
+1. Some stations are biased, i.e. have a higher percentage of passing and failing than the average.
+2. A software version is biased.
+3. Some mechanics in certain checking stations enter strange values such as 888.888, 88.888. and 8.888 into the odometer variable, also odometer values of 0, exactly 100.000 and above 400.000 miles seem odd.
+These values are treated as outliers and are removed.
+4. In the data set (with more than 370.000 cars entered), several thousand cars are checked more than once a day.
+As repairs within a day are rather unlikely, the data of these cars are considered as suspicious.

+We considered five car features as crucial.
+These are

+1. Odometer
+2.

+## Baseline Model

+The baseline model was based on a selection of five car features that we expected to explain test results without actually touching the tests.

 ## Modeling

+Model 1:
+"Modeling emission results based on static car features"

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.